 - You must download, or save, a copy to your computer to edit it.
 You cannot edit it in place.

 - When done, you will upload the file (save the new version back to your Nebula drives) using this Web Access.
 If you do not give it a different name, it will over-write the original file.

 - Open this web page (https://loupe.cac.washington.edu )

-- Enter your UW NetID and your Nebula password and click "login:"
+- Enter your UW NetID and your UW NetID password (this service no longer uses your Nebula password) and click "login"

-After login, you will see a screen similar to Windows Explorer (see below).
-Click on the [+] next to "uw".
+After login, you will see a screen similar to Windows Explorer.
+Click on the [+] next to "uw" in the far left column.
 You will see the same files that are shown when you double-click your I: drive

 On the left screen: keep clicking the + sign to move through the folder structure until you get display the folder you want.
 Then click on the folder name itself to display the contents of the folder on the right screen.

 - Each time you click on a new directory, the cursor jumps back to the top.
-For each desired location, click on "Add to favorites" at the top.
+For each desired location, click on "Add to favorites" at the top center of the screen.
 This creates a "favorites" option at the top left, with a link to each favorite location.